 When you know it’s better to be happy than to be “right”, that is definitely love.
 Knowing that you can accept the idiosyncrasies, quirks and differences in each of you, to me, that is love.

-Knowing that you would never give up on them, that you will live through every single curve ball life throws, that you will be with them through the sweetest, most precious times as well as the hardest, most troubling, most heartbreaking times of all, to me, that is love.
+Knowing that you will never give up on them, that you will live through every single curve ball that life throws, that you will be with them through the sweetest, most precious times as well as the hardest, most troubling, most heartbreaking times of all, to me, that is love.

 True, emotionally healthy love allows you to be less narcissistic, more caring, more giving, more loving, more accepting, more patient, more nurturing, and more forgiving.
 It has nothing to do with being a martyr or being co-dependent.